The skincare world may as well have its own dialect. So we decided to make a glossary, just for you.

 Hyperpigmentation: A condition that makes some areas of the skin darker.
 When your body produces an excess of melanin due to sun exposure, injury or inflammation of the skin, it can result in dark patches.

 Physical exfoliants: Exfoliants that use small particles (like microbeads) or textured surfaces to scrub away dead skin, which can lead to microtears.
-Our is a chemical exfoliant that promotes cell turnover using gentle acids rather than friction.
+Our Power Elixir is a chemical exfoliant that promotes cell turnover using gentle acids rather than friction.

 Sebum: The natural oil your body produces to coat, moisturize and protect your skin.
 An overproduction of sebum can lead to clogged pores, resulting in acne.
 An underproduction of sebum can lead to dry, flaky skin.